noahc3/Homebrew-Guide/gettingstarted/beforestarting.rst

 This guide will give you the ability to run a custom firmware of choice on a previously unmodified Nintendo Switch.

-The guide details usage of two exploits (one of which with different implementations depending on the firmware version).
+The guide details usage of two exploits, with different implementations depending on the firmware version.

 fusee-gelee
 ^^^^^^^^^^^